-Height difference between two points in relation to their horizontal distance in percent.
+Difference in height of two points in relation to their horizontal distance in percent.
 The angle is calculated with: arcus tangens x (height difference broken by distance).
-An upward slope is called slope, a downward slope (the two terms are only linguistically different, mathematically there is no difference).
-At 30% slope, the other 100 meters (horizontally) distant point is 30 meters higher, giving an angle of 16.69 °.
-An inclination of 75% gives 36.87 °.
-A slope at 100% corresponds to an angle of 45 °, ie 100 meters horizontally and 100 meters vertically.
-Up to this tendency is in viticulture the employment of Monorackbahnen A monorail of 200% corresponds to an angle of ~ 64 °.
-For inclination angles just below 90 °, the slope grows to infinity.
+An upward slope is called a slope, a downward slope (the two terms are only linguistically different, there is no difference arithmetically).
+At a 30% gradient, the other point 100 meters (horizontally) away is 30 meters higher, resulting in an angle of 16.69 °.
+An inclination of 75% results in 36.87 °.
+An incline of 100% corresponds to an angle of 45 °, i.e. 100 meters horizontally and 100 meters vertically.
+Up to this inclination the use of Monorackbahnen (Monorail rack railways) possible, an incline of 200% corresponds to an angle of ~ 64 °.
+For angles of inclination just below 90 °, the slope grows to infinity.
 A slope of 90 ° corresponds to a vertical wall.
-More than 90 ° correspond to overhanging walls.
+Overhanging walls correspond to more than 90 °.

-When expressed in percent (%), the angle of inclination and the slope are not proportional to each other.
+When specifying in percent (%), the inclination angle and slope are not proportional to each other.
 It is therefore not possible to convert angles and slopes with a final calculation (mathematical method to calculate the unknown fourth value from three given values of a ratio).
-The steepness of vineyards is usually stated in percent.
-However, it is not uncommon for the given values to be incorrect due to incorrect conversion (for very steep vineyards, the slope is often over 45 ° or 100%).
-Steep vineyards are favored by good (at best vertically incident) sunlight and usually provide better grape or wine qualities.
-In addition to the angle of inclination is also the exposition (Direction of sunshine) of importance.
-Important criterion for the Weinbauwürdigkeit from vineyards is a hillside with good inclination.
+The steepness of vineyards is usually given in percent.
+However, it is not uncommon for the values given to be incorrect due to incorrect conversion (in the case of very steep vineyards, the slope is often over 45 ° or 100%).
+Steep vineyards are favored by good (at best vertically incident) sunshine and usually produce better grape or wine qualities.
+In addition to the angle of inclination exposition (Direction of the sun) important.
+Important criterion for the Weinbauwürdigkeit of vineyards is a hillside with a good inclination.

-A list of the most exposed vineyards is under the keyword steepest vineyard contain.
-Regarding further record numbers see below steepest vineyard. largest wine region / vineyard. highest vineyard. smallest vineyards & vineyards. northernmost vineyard and southernmost vineyard,
+A list of the most exposed wine regions is under the keyword steepest vineyard contain.
+Regarding others record numbers see below steepest vineyard. largest wine region / vineyard. highest vineyard. smallest vineyards & vineyards. northernmost vineyard and southernmost vineyard,